Cornell-Tech-Urban-Tech-Hub/UAIR/docs/CUSTOM_STAGES_GUIDE.md

 # Building Custom Stages - Practical Guide

-This guide walks you through creating custom processing stages for the UAIR pipeline framework, from simple transformations to complex LLM-powered analysis.
+This guide provides instructions for creating custom processing stages for the UAIR pipeline framework, from simple transformations to complex LLM-powered analysis.

 ---